 Integrations

 Relay.app offers 200+ native integrations with popular tools like Google Workspace, Slack, HubSpot, Salesforce, and more.
-If there's an integration it doesn't have yet, you can use custom HTTP requests to connect your tools.
+If there's an integration it doesn't have yet, you can use custom HTTP requests or MCP servers to connect your tools.

 If you need broad app-to-app automation, Relay.app has the edge.
 If your integrations are mostly about pulling in company knowledge and data, Cassidy covers the essentials.